hackabletype/hackabletype.github.io/_projects/2016-09-cod-xp-live.md

 Then, when they got into the play space, they would sit down in groups and tap their wristband on the RFID reader to connect and launch the streamer.

 Roles and Objectives:
-* Worked with the team to setup the streaming platform
-    - System ran on Ubuntu Linux on Odroid hardware
-    - FFmpeg used to encode data from source
+* Worked with the team to setup the streaming platform (System ran on Ubuntu Linux on Odroid hardware and FFmpeg was used to encode data from source)
 * Sourced and designed mounting solution
 * Worked with QA department to ensure that the system could stand the rigours of 3 days of near constant streaming
 * Built 50+ streaming rigs, and backups